scipy-conference/scipy_proceedings/papers/sam_morley/roughpy.md

 On top of the streams, RoughPy also provides concrete implementations for elements of the various algebras associated with rough path analysis.
-These include free tensor algebras, shuffle tensor algebras, and free Lie algebras [see @math-bgd-sec].
+These include free tensor algebras, shuffle tensor algebras, and Lie algebras [see @math-bgd-sec].
 This allows the user to easily manipulate signatures, and other objects, in a more natural manner.